umbertocappellazzo/av_hubert_shap/README.md

-## Shapley Value computations for Auto-AVSR
+## Shapley Value computations for AV-HuBERT

 This repository contains the code to compute the audio/video SHAP contributions for the AV-HuBERT model.
 For more details, please refer to our [`paper`](??).